wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Journeys Northward on Cattle Drives

-The <a target="_blank" href="https://www.paramountplus.com/shows/1883/">TV series "1883"</a> is about a cattle drive from Fort Worth North toward Montana and Portland.
+The <a target="_blank" href="https://www.paramountplus.com/shows/1883/">TV series "1883"</a> is about one of the cattle drives that brought Texas back from economic collapse after the end of the Civil War in 1865.
+The drive went from Fort Worth North toward Montana and Portland.
 Although a fictional story, the script mentions real locations: <a target="_blank" href="https://www.frontiertimesmagazine.com/blog/doans-store-red-river">Doan's Store</a> Red River Crossing, established 1878 along the Western Trail to Dodge City, Kansas where trains carried cattle East.

+<a target="_blank" href="https://user-images.githubusercontent.com/300046/152900517-ff8c03db-325d-4c27-b225-36a50da6ad3b.png"><img alt="museum-us-1883-great-cattle-750x782" src="https://user-images.githubusercontent.com/300046/152900517-ff8c03db-325d-4c27-b225-36a50da6ad3b.png"></a>

-In 1881 the trail reached a peak of three hundred and one thousand were driven by to the Kansas shipping point.
+In 1881 the Doan's Cross reached a peak of 301,000 cattle driven by to Kansas shipping points.
 This was before the "Chisolm Trail".

-<a target="_blank" href="https://user-images.githubusercontent.com/300046/152900517-ff8c03db-325d-4c27-b225-36a50da6ad3b.png"><img alt="museum-us-1883-great-cattle-750x782" src="https://user-images.githubusercontent.com/300046/152900517-ff8c03db-325d-4c27-b225-36a50da6ad3b.png"></a>
+In 1884 an annual picnic, celebrating the cattle drives and cowboy tradition, began near Doan's Store.

+In 1885 long cattle drives was eliminated by both the construction of railroads across north Texas and the fencing of the West using newly invented barbed wire.

+The <a target="_blank" href="https://www.wikiwand.com/en/Lonesome_Dove_(miniseries)">TV series "Lonesome Dove"</a>, is set in late 1870s.
+Just like the "1883" TV series, it is also about cowboys seeking to drive cattle North to settle along Montana's Yellowstone River.
+Several other movies have characters doing the same.

 <a name="Westward"></a>